 A cold case, a serial killer, and a dead girl that won’t go away.

-Knowing he can’t ask for help from his unit, has him questioning if should bury the box and walk away.
+Current cases are hard enough, but tracking a killer from over thirty years ago is almost impossible.
+Knowing he can’t ask for help from his unit, he questions if he should bury the box and walk away.
 Not being able to leave a puzzle unsolved, Derek decides to hunt for a killer.

 Driven by guilt, he hopes solving this case will help him atone for his past sins—a deadly mistake from his childhood.
 But chasing a ghost from the past stirs up old memories.
 Memories Derek buried for a reason.